Tater4tot5/SwimATX/content/PoolInfo.md

 (512) 974-6700
 Small pool with 5 total lap lanes, which are reserved for lap swimming during certain hours.
 Be sure to check pool schedule to avoid swim team and recreational swim times.

-## Kennemer Pool
-1032 Peyton Gin Rd.
-512-974-9331
-25 meter pool at Lanier Highschool.
-Great spot for triathletes who want to swim laps before going for a run on the highschool's neighboring track.
-Check pool schedule for reserved for lap swimming hours.

 ## Northwest Pool
 7000 Ardath St